PerfectFit-project/virtual_coach_useful_activities/README.md

 Some errors I got during the setup:
    - "Couldn't connect to Docker daemon at http+docker://localhost - is it running?
 If it's at a non-standard location, specify the URL with the DOCKER_HOST environment variable“ when running `docker-compose up –-build`.
-      - I followed the steps suggested here: https://forums.docker.com/t/couldnt-connect-to-docker-daemon-at-http-docker-localhost-is-it-running/87257/2.
+      - I followed the steps suggested [here](https://forums.docker.com/t/couldnt-connect-to-docker-daemon-at-http-docker-localhost-is-it-running/87257/2).
 	  - These 2 steps fixed the issue for me:

 		 <img src = "Readme_images/error_build.PNG" width = "500" title="docker-compose up --build error.">